JohnSchwitz/JohnSchwitz/README.md

 </table>

 <!-- All content below this line will appear underneath the image and its description -->
 <p>I am a <strong>turnaround AI Innovator</strong> with experience "righting" corporate AI Initiatives, and <strong>QuantFinPhysics</strong> integrating AI into finance using the Julia language.
-Please, only contact from corporate Principals.</p>
+Please, only contact from corporate Principals.
+My rate is $230/hr.</p>